 There is nothing worse than running out of budget before the holidays even begin.
-Set clear budget expectations, plan ahead to get an idea on how much you are going to spend to get the results you’re looking for.
+Set clear budget expectations, plan to get an idea of how much you are going to spend to get the results you’re looking for.

 Create eye-catching visuals

-The visuals should be simple and text-free.
-In over-saturated market – images need to stand out among others.
+The visuals should be text-free and straightforward.
+In the over-saturated market – images need to stand out, among others.

 Create a clear, simple, and visually appealing photo/design to catch the attention of your customers.

 Use your products to create holiday-specific visuals.
-Arrange yours products into a certain shape (snowflake, Christmas tree, and more).
+Arrange your products into a particular shape (snowflake, Christmas tree, and more)

 Market your brand's story

 How many times have you heard “personal connection yields sales”?
 The ‘Why’ behind your brand is what sets you apart from the competition.
-Even in product oriented market, it would be foolish to omit exclusivity of your story.
+Even in the product-oriented market, it would not be very reasonable to omit the exclusivity of your story.

-How many times have you purchased a product from company that share similar values and beliefs?
+How many times have you purchased a product from a company that shares similar values and beliefs?